Sameta-cani/NumPy/Documentation/NumPy user guide/Getting started/What is NumPy.md

 }
 ```

-NumPy gives us the best of both worlds: element-by-element operations are the "default mode" when an *ndarray* is involved, but the element-by-element operation is speedily executed by precompiled C code.
+NumPy gives us the best of both worlds: element-by-element operations are the "default mode" when an *ndarray* is involved, but the element-by-element operation is speedily executed by pre-compiled C code.
 In NumPy

 ```Python
 c = a * b